Anniversary Exhibition: "100 Objects on the History of KIT"

 The objects were selected in spring 2022 by the exhibition curator Dr. Anton F. Guhl and the Head of the KIT Archives, Dr. Klaus Nippert, together with an academic advisory board.

-The selection of objects will be made in three steps.
-First, it will be decided if the object can be considered at all.
+The selection of objects was made in three steps.
+First, it was decided if the object could be considered at all.
 For example, factors such as conservation, cost, or size can determine whether or not an object can even be exhibited.

-In the second stage, the historical relevance of the object is examined based on current standards in higher education and academic history.
-This means that not only successful or "ingenious" objects will be included.
-Objects from everyday life, from the "invisible hands" in research, teaching, and innovation, or from a time when the standards held high today could not be achieved, are also of historical significance.
-In addition, we will consider the narrative power of the object it may hold surprises that are only apparent at second glance.
+In the second stage, the historical relevance of the object was examined based on current standards in higher education and academic history.
+This means that not only successful or "ingenious" objects were included.
+Objects from everyday life, from the "invisible hands" in research, teaching, and innovation, or from a time when the standards held high today could not be achieved, were also of historical significance.
+In addition, we considered the narrative power of the object – some of the objects held surprises that were only apparent at second glance.

-In the third stage, the objects are evaluated in relation to one another.
-We do not ask which object is "more exciting" on its own, but with which ensemble of objects the history of KIT can ideally be told.
-The aim is to depict important periods in the history of KIT and to show KIT in its institutional diversity over 200 years.
-Finally, it is important to create material diversity for example, (paper) documents are only suitable in exceptional cases for an exhibition that is intended to appeal to a broad audience.
+In the third stage, the objects were evaluated in relation to one another.
+We did not ask which object was "more exciting" on its own, but with which ensemble of objects the history of KIT could ideally be told.
+The aim was to depict important periods in the history of KIT and to show KIT in its institutional diversity of over 200 years.
+Finally, it was important to create material diversity – for example, (paper) documents are only suitable in exceptional cases for an exhibition that is intended to appeal to a broad audience.

 Selection process